geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

 = 2.12.1 (2018-02-09) =
+- Fixed review rendering to check for an assigned_to value
 - Fixed the post ranking calculation on new review submissions

 = 2.12.0 (2018-02-03) =